 Nearly two-thirds of Pennsylvanians live in communities where discrimination

-against LGBT people is not banned.
+against LGBTQ people is not banned.

 Legal Framework under State Law

 The Pennsylvania Human Relations Commission (PHRC) was established by the 1955 law to enforce the non-discrimination policy.
 The PHRC has jurisdiction to investigate alleged acts of discrimination on the basis of:

 Race; color; sex; age (over 40); ancestry; national origin; religious creed; having a GED rather than a high school diploma; handicap or disability, or the use of a guide or support animal for disability, or relationship to a person with a disability.

 However, they receive hundreds of complaints every year and have a limited staff in only three offices.
 At first, several municipalities found self-determination to form their own local human relations commission to provide more efficient recourse for victims of discrimination.
 The Philadelphia Commission on Human Relations was formed in 1951 and the Allentown Human Relations Commission was established in 1962.
 Realizing that the state law did not cover LGBTQ members of their communities, over time, more local government took initiatives to pass local laws to fill in where the state was behind.